CyntexMore/tmx-ffb-driver/README.md

 Always make pull requests for the [dev branch](https://github.com/CyntexMore/tmx-ffb-driver/tree/dev) instead of the main branch.

 # TODOs

+> [!IMPORTANT]
+> Please don't forget that *tmx-ffb-driver* is still early in developement, don't expect it to work flawlessly, or even work at all.

 Here is the TODO list:

 - [x] Initialize the kernel module